nomad-coe/nomad/docs/parser.md

 run on files with matching mime type.
 The mime-type is *guessed* with libmagic.
 - `mainfile_contents_re`: A regular expression that is applied to the first 4k of a file.
 The parser is only run on files where this matches.
+- `mainfile_name_re`: A regular expression that can be used to match against the name and path of the file.

+Not all of these attributes have to be used.
+Those that are given must all match in order to use the parser on a file.

 The nomad infrastructure keep a list of parser objects (in `nomad/parsing/parsers.py::parsers`).
 These parser are considered in the order they appear in the list.
 The first matching parser